October 27, 2021 3 min read

-During menopause, meanwhile, low oestrogen levels and rising adrenalin levels can make it harder to sleep well.
-In particular, when insufficient oestrogen is produced, body fat can accumulate in the stomach area, increasing the chances of sleep apnoea and snoring.
+During menopause, meanwhile, low estrogen levels and rising adrenalin levels can make it harder to sleep well.
+In particular, when insufficient estrogen is produced, body fat can accumulate in the stomach area, increasing the chances of sleep apnea and snoring.

 The same occurs with men; as they age, testosterone levels can drop, resulting in poorer quality sleep.